lycus/mci/docs/garbage_collection.rst

 less passes over the heap than compaction).

-The possible presence of these algorithms means that code must not assume that objects are fixed at a certain location in memory (the MCI's type system and ISA enforce this by design).
+The possible presence of these algorithms means that code must not assume that objects are fixed at a certain location in memory.
+The MCI's type system and ISA both try to enforce this by design (there are ways around this, but doing so is not supported in any way).

 Pinning
 -------